How Nitrogen Fixation Happens In Your Soil

 Inoculate with nitrogen-fixing bacteria

 We advise using inoculants with legume cover crop seeds to give an extra boost of rhizobacteria.
 Average soil has some rhizobacteria, but not enough to fix a large amount of nitrogen.
 Some of our legume cover crop seeds come pre-coated with inoculant (“rhizocoated” or “nitrocoated”) and others need to have it added just before planting.
-Colorado State University Extension has a good overview on using inoculants.

 For more information on the wonders of soil, and how cover crops help build healthy soil, take a look at our favorite books on soil and cover crops.